 Okay, the options are seriously endless.
-Fill your thermos with lasagna.
+Fill your thermos with lasagna rolls.
 Keep chicken nuggets or fish sticks warm in the thermos.
-A thermos full of stew and a biscuit on the side would be amazing.
-Send a container of cooked rice and a thermos full of curry chicken.
+A thermos full of hearty beef stew and a cheddar and herb biscuit on the side would be amazing.
+Send a container of cooked rice and a thermos full of chick pea curry.
 Absolutely anything can be kept warm inside a thermos.

 Our favourite thermos for kids